f5devcentral/terraform-azure-bigip-module/examples/README.md

-We can have N-nic deployments based on user provided subnet_ids and securitygroup_ids.
+Above are the common deployment examples( 1, 2, 3, 4.....) and we can extend to N-nic deployments based on user provided subnet_ids and securitygroup_ids.

 With module count, user can deploy multiple bigip instances in the azure cloud (with the default value of count being one )